Toronto Housing Prices from 1967 to 2020

 The question, then, is do we have too many speculative investors?
 Moreover, too many investors who are so leveraged that should mortgage rates increase - they'd topple.

-Secondly, - is the housing market appreciation fueled by supply and local demand, or are there external factors driving up competition and the Toronto home prices?
+Secondly, - is the housing market appreciation fueled by supply and local demand, or are there external factors driving up competition and Toronto home prices?

 Let's take a look at Toronto's housing price history and price growth to determine the answer.